awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 Due to a known [bug in Slurm](https://bugs.schedmd.com/show_bug.cgi?id=13385), the username retrieved within a job process might be `nobody` if you run a job without `srun`\.

 For example, if you run the command `sbatch --wrap 'srun id'` as a directory user, the correct username is returned\.
-However, if you run the `sbatch --wrap 'id'` as a directory user, `nobody` might be returned as username\.
-For example, if you run the command `sbatch --wrap 'srun id'` as a directory user, the correct username is returned\.
-However, if you run the `sbatch --wrap 'id'` as a directory user, `nobody` might be returned as username\.
+However, if you run the `sbatch --wrap 'id'` as a directory user, `nobody` might be returned as the username\.

 You can use the following workarounds\.

-1. Launch your job with `srun` instead of `sbatch`, if possible\.
+1. Launch your job with `'srun'` instead of `'sbatch'`, if possible\.

 1. Enable SSSD enumeration by setting the [AdditionalSssdConfigs](DirectoryService-v3.md#yaml-DirectoryService-AdditionalSssdConfigs) in cluster configuration as follows\.